Geovannapg12/charlie-first-day/github-intro.md

 - local - your computer
 - repo (repository) - named folder on GitHub
 - clone - taking a repo from the remote and putting it on our local
-- push and pull - action of moving code on a branch between local and remote
+- push and pull - action of moving code on a branch between local and remote.